 Where you can go for a dip in the pool or have an olive oil tasting demonstration.
 Where wine is flowing and so is the friendships you will make.

 This time on my visit, instead of staying in the hamlet up at the top of the hill, Villa Pipistrelli, I decided to stay down amongst the other apartments within the private town, at Casa Luisa.
 Other options included the two-story Villa Donati that sleeps 14 (but that was too large for me on this trip to Italy) with its private garden, or the smaller Casa Massimo near the chapel, or the Casa Emilio, a stand-alone apartment.
-Casa Luisa, the 5 bedroom, 2 bath hamlet with a full kitchen and living area was perfect as I was going to be with a group of middle-aged travel writers and we needed our space.
+Casa Luisa, the 5 bedrooms, 2 bath hamlet with a full kitchen and living area was perfect as I was going to be with a group of middle-aged travel writers and we needed our space.
 That’s the deal here at Montestigliano, the choices are endless on what you need for the perfect Tuscany vacation.
-The choices are seamless depending what you need and where you are at in the timing of your life.
+The choices are seamless depending on what you need and where you are at in the timing of your life.
 And all the luxury apartments have easy access to the olive groves, the views of the Siena towers, and the iconic cypress trees jutting out of the landscape.
 Every apartment has easy access to some of the most beautiful countryside in all of Tuscany.
 But that is not ALL they have.

 That is only the view!

 All-Inclusive Italy – The true luxury of this place…

 is the serenity, peace, and the food-coma-induced family gatherings.
 Those are things that I remember the most about Montestigliano.
 The stillness of the misty mornings, the sounds of the land waking up in the morning.
 And the family gatherings with the most amazing food that your belly has ever had to digest.
 Here the people gather, they laugh and talk, deep into the night around copious amounts of food and wine.
 Here in Tuscany, they know how to truly live at this all-inclusive Italy resort.

 Oh, and by the way, that sound I heard was the sound of a donkey braying!